 - b.
-After demonstration of eligibility to enroll in MAT 114, achievement of at least 80% in all sections of a Nursing Math Entrance Exam taken within two years prior to matriculation in Nursing. - 4.
+After demonstration of eligibility to enroll in MAT 114, achievement of at least 80% in all sections of a Nursing Math Entrance Exam taken within two years prior to matriculation in Nursing.
+No more than four attempts will be allowed. - 4.
 Completion of one year of high school biology, or BIO 121, 151, 152 or equivalent, within 7 years prior to matriculation in Nursing.
-A hands-on laboratory is a required component of these courses. - Completion of one year of high school chemistry or CHE 151, general chemistry or equivalent within seven years prior to matriculation in Nursing.
+A hands-on laboratory is a required component of these courses. - 5.
+Completion of one year of high school chemistry or CHE 151, general chemistry or equivalent within seven years prior to matriculation in Nursing.
 A laboratory is not required for these courses. - 6.
 Placement into college-level English and reading.
 NOTE: Prerequisite courses in biology and chemistry must be completed with a C+ (college), 77 (high school) or higher.